-Keep track of stock
+Keep Track of Stock

-Setting up an efficient inventory management system will help you keep track of the units that flow into and out of your business.
+The first security measure small business owners need to consider is the implementing of an efficient inventory management system will help you keep track of the units that flow into and out of your business.
 It’ll ensure you make the correct orders at the right times and will allow you to report anything that’s lost or stolen.
 One of the easiest ways to manage a large number of items is to buy an array of asset tags online, label up your gadgets and scan the unique barcode of each tag into a computer system.
 This will help you to see exactly what you own and will reduce data entry errors that could affect the profitability of your business.

-Safeguard your property
+Safeguard your Property

-Secure your IT equipment
+Secure your IT Equipment

+The third security measure small business owners need to consider is the protection of IT equipment.
 Not sure how to protect your IT equipment?
 Then hire a highly-trained consultant and put your mind to rest.
 This might prove a tad costly, but it’ll keep valuable gadgets safe and should save you money in the long-run.
 Look for a consulting group with a Certified Information Systems Security Professional (CIISP) engineer and ensure they’ve a CompTIA Security + Certification, as this proves they’re reputable.
 Make sure the company you hire also provides antivirus installation and support, firewall installation, intrusion detection and security audits, so you can protect your company from every angle.

-Use the internet safely
+Use the Internet Safely

+The fourth security measure to consider is the way you access and use the Internet.
 Digital platforms can transform the way you work, but the internet must be used correctly.
 Never open unfamiliar emails and avoid downloading free screensavers as these can invite viruses, worms and other harmful software onto your computer.
 You should also avoid websites that encourage piracy (such as music or film sites) and should update your anti-virus software regularly.
 Modern PCs often come with computer security programs; however, make sure they’re up-to-date – as new threats are appearing all the time.

-Please note: there’s malicious software on the web that hides within anti-virus packages, so always download security programs from a reputable site.
+Please note: There’s malicious software on the web that hides within anti-virus packages, so always download security programs from a reputable site.

-Back up data
+Back up Data

+Finally the fifth and last security measure is to ensure the correct storage of sensitive data.
 Failing to backup important client data could ruin your company’s reputation, so always save documents, files and critical information elsewhere.
 You can choose to burn anything significant onto a CD-ROM or could save it to a second hard drive.
 You might also want to save some things to a shared folder on your network, but don’t place confidential details here (such as colleague’s salary and holiday entitlements) as anyone in the company can access them.
 Finally, it’s a good idea to keep copies of documents off-site, just in case the building’s destroyed by fire or everything is stolen.
 Risk-elimination is the key, so don’t take any unnecessary risks.